ChristosMatzoros/CUDA-Runtime-API-calls-interception/README.md

 # CUDA-Runtime-API-calls-interception
 Shared library for intercepting CUDA Runtime API calls.
-This was part of my Bachelor thesis: A Study on the Computational Exploitation of Remote Virtualized Graphics Cards (https://bit.ly/37tIG0D)
+This code was part of my Bachelor thesis: "A Study on the Computational Exploitation of Remote Virtualized Graphics Cards" (https://bit.ly/37tIG0D)

 Prerequisites: